 4. Vitamin D lowers diabetes risk.

 Vitamin D receptors are found all over the body but especially in the pancreas’ insulin-producing cells.
-This, plus the receptors’ presence in fat, muscle and liver tissues make it a significant influencer in blood glucose regulation.
+This, plus the receptors’ presence in fat, muscle, and liver tissues makes it a significant influencer in blood glucose regulation.
 Studies show that patients with type 1 and type 2 diabetes have significantly lower levels of Vitamin D compared to healthy individuals.
 They also have decreased number of insulin and vitamin D receptors in the brain.
 Vitamin D deficiency makes a person more likely to be insulin resistant and one with insulin resistance has more than double the chance to develop a full-blown type 2 diabetes.
 On the other hand, sufficient amounts of the vitamin slows the progression from pre-diabetes to diabetes, decreases fasting blood sugar, reduces visceral fat and body mass index, and lessens inflammation.

 5. Vitamin D may help treat osteoporosis.

 Osteoporosis literally means “porous bone” and is characterized by the progressive loss of bone density.
 A person with this condition is usually prone to fracture and injuries as the bones become brittle and weak.
 Common causes of osteoporosis are hormonal changes, or calcium and vitamin D deficiency.
 Therefore, aside from vitamin D’s indirect participation in strengthening the bones via the absorption of calcium and phosphorus, it also has a direct impact on patients suffering from the condition.
 Vitamin D is not just good for the prevention of fractures and osteoporosis; it helps in accelerating bone healing according to studies cited by the Geriatric Orthopaedic Surgery and Rehabilitation Journal.